AriaFallah/WebpackTutorial/README.md

-# Simple Webpack Tutorial :school:
+# Beginner Webpack Tutorial :school:

 Starting off with webpack was hard for me.
-I want to create a beginner friendly, and comprehensive intro to webpack. :smile:
+I want to create a beginner friendly and comprehensive intro to webpack.